Why Forbidden Data Will Derail Your 2025 Strategies—and How to Avoid It: The Dark Side of AI Training

 Framework 2: Bias Mitigation Workflow

 Mnemonic: MITIGATE (Monitor, Identify, Transform, Integrate, Guard, Assess, Train, Evaluate).
-Humor: Like taming a wild algorithm—rein it in earlier than it bucks.
+Humor: Like taming a wild algorithm—rein it in ahead of it bucks.

 1. Monitor Inputs: Real-time scans.
 Sub-steps: Dashboard setup; flag biases.